hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 The following diagram represents the end-state of our microservice architecture.
 From a business perspective, it delivers [RegTech](https://en.wikipedia.org/wiki/Regulatory_technology) services.
 More specifically, it manages counterparties and financial instruments.
 It valuates a portfolio and finally provides some regulatory reporting.
-You do not need a deep financial knowledge, sufficient is to say that:
+You do not need deep financial knowledge, sufficient is to say that:
 - A counterparty is an individual or a company participating in a financial transaction.
 For more [details](https://www.investopedia.com/terms/c/counterparty.asp).
-- A financial instrument  is an asset that can be traded such as stocks, loans, and so on.
+- A financial instrument  is an asset that can be traded such as stocks, loans, and the likes.
 For more [details](https://www.investopedia.com/terms/f/financialinstrument.asp).
 - Portfolio valuation is the action of evaluating the net value of a set of assets.
 For more [details](https://www.investopedia.com/terms/a/assetvaluation.asp).
-- Financial institutions must comply to a set of regulations such as delivering monthly report to state their financial health.
+- Financial institutions must comply to a set of regulations such as delivering monthly reports to state their financial health.

 {% include image.html url="/figures/micro-service-architecture.png" description="Network topology and high level component view of the micro-service architecture" %}

 Besides, these "business" services, the architecture delivers a set of non-functional services such as:
 - A Central logging mechanism to deal with the distributed nature of the architecture.
 It relies on a [Logspout](https://github.com/gliderlabs/logspout) companion container that sends the logs from all the containers to a concentrator called [Logstash](https://www.elastic.co) that in turn sends them to a database optimized for searching called [ElasticSearch](https://www.elastic.co).
-Finally, [Kibana](https://www.elastic.co) provides vizualization and analysis of the logs.
+Finally, [Kibana](https://www.elastic.co) provides visualization and analysis of the logs.
 - A Message broker to increase service decoupling and scalability.
 [Kafka](https://kafka.apache.org/) in this case.
-- An API-Gateway that provides routing, load-balancing and SSO to the micro-services by integrating an indentity manager called [Keycloack](https://www.keycloak.org/).
+- An API-Gateway that provides routing, load-balancing and SSO to the micro-services by integrating an identity manager called [Keycloack](https://www.keycloak.org/).
 Furthermore,  [Kong](https://konghq.com/kong/) delivers API-Gateway services (e.g., security, API composition and aggregation)
 The API-Gateway also shields the user from knowing the ugly details of the network topology.
-It also protects the backend by establishing a clear front vs back network separation.
-Furthermore, it exposes static resources and finally, it provides TLS termination.
+Furthermore, it protects the backend by establishing a clear front vs back network separation, it exposes static resources and finally, it provides TLS termination.

 From a technology perspective, Microservices are implemented using JEE 8  microservice and its microprofile.
 More specifically, [Thorntail](https://thorntail.io/) [3].
 Furthermore, microservices are packaged as [Docker](https://www.docker.com/) [1][2] container using [Maven](https://maven.apache.org/) [4] as a build tool.